techmatlock/c0524-code-solutions/postgres-intro/postgres-intro-quiz-notes.md

 - What is PostgreSQL and what are some alternative relational databases?

 An open-source relational database management system (RDBMS).
+Some alternatives are: MySQL, MariaDB, Microsoft SQL Server, and Oracle Database.

 - What are some advantages of learning a relational database?